oxabz/wgpu-raymarcher/README.md

 ### Composite Shapes

-*A composit shape rendered with the raymarcher* :
+*A composit shape rendered with the raymarcher :*

 ![](resources/composite_shape.png)

+> **Unrelated Note :** you can see small spots on the sphere at the center of the shape that one of the artefact of floats accuracy and my computation of normal

 Implementing composite shapes required a bit of tinkering.